-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.

-Potential Impacts Mitigation Measures IETICS Clearing and grading for the construction of roads and building sites would alter the appearance of the site and temporarily create conditions that may be unsightly to some observers.
-The proposal to retain an existing natural buffer 20 to 80 feet wide along much of the south boundary of the site, with development set back from the top of the slope in many areas, should minimize the visibility of on-site construction activity for most observers from established residential neighborhoods and the downtown area below (see Figure 3.13-12 in Draft EIS Section 3.13).
+Mitigation Measures IETICS The proposal to retain an existing natural buffer 20 to 80 feet wide along much of the south boundary of the site, with development set back from the top of the slope in many areas, should minimize the visibility of on-site construction activity for most observers from established residential neighborhoods and the downtown area below (see Figure 3.13-12 in Draft EIS Section 3.13).
 Existing coniferous trees stands would be protected during construction, to the extent practicable, in areas designated to be retained in open space.
-Landscape plantings that will be introduced to restore cleared areas of the site will, at maturity, augment retained vegetation to provide additional screening of the City Heights development.
-As a result of the project goal to integrate City Heights with existing development within the City of Cle Elum, some homes would be visible from established neighborhoods and the town below.
-Neighborhood commercial areas, surrounded by higherdensity residential development, are proposed on the upper plateau of the site.
-The majority of housing proposed near the south boundary of the site would be of low- and/or moderate-density design for the most compatibility with existing neighborhoods.
+Landscape plantings that will be introduced to restore cleared areas of the site will, at maturity, augment retained vegetation to provide additional screening of the City Heights development. .
+The majority of housing proposed near the south boundary of the site would be of low- and/or moderate-density design for the most compatibility with existing neighborhoods. .
 The proposal to locate the highest residential densities and neighborhood commercials on the upper plateau will result in these uses being screened by topography from viewpoints in established neighborhoods or the town below (see Figure 3.13-12).
-Changes in the appearance of the site would be most visible to rural residential properties to the north, east, and across the valley to the south.
-Schematic "built views" of the project are provided in Draft EIS Section 3.13.
-Due to the topography of the site, the eastern portion of the development has the potential to be most visible from downtown Cle Elum and from the I-90 corridor (traveling westbound).
 The Covenants, Conditions and Restrictions (CC&Rs) for the project, and standards to be enforced through the Development Agreement with the City (if Alternative 1 or 2 is selected for implementation), will include architectural standards for building character, exterior materials and colors; lighting, restoration plantings and screening requirements; and road standards that include provisions for landscaping and pedestrians.
-The CC&Rs would also impose measures for the maintenance and upkeep of parks and common areas within the development (if these remain privately owned), and measures that would minimize the visual impacts of construction, upgrades, or repairs within the Significant Unqueidable Adverse Impacts: Development development.
+The CC&Rs would also impose measures for the maintenance and upkeep of parks and common areas within the development (if these remain privately owned), and measures that would minimize the visual impacts of construction, upgrades, or repairs within the development.